-We are excited to announce the immediate availability of BEEP, a mobile credential security tool on App Store and Google Play.
+We are excited to announce the immediate availability of BEEP, a mobile credential security tool on App Store.
 BEEP will let you know if your username, email, or password have been compromised in a data breach by integrating with a 3rd-party REST API service.

 BEEP is the first production application that combines beautifully themed Ionic 4 web components in a Vue.js application.
 Modus Create made this Lab experiment publicly available for free on GitHub.

 Ionic is a gorgeous UI component library frequently used in Angular applications.
 The new version 4 has been completely rewritten as framework-agnostic Web Components, which opens up a plethora of opportunities for applications written in other frameworks and libraries.